 Divided up among the Spring and Fall Semesters, I teach Introduction to Web Design, Advanced Typography, Design 1, Illustration, Integrated Media Campaigns, and Senior Exhibition.
 Running the Friesen Galleries involves booking and setting up six shows a year, promoting, purchasing new artwork, and setting up Art Council meetings throughout the year to manage our funds and meet with donors.
 My school schedule gives me a great balance of teaching, working with the gallery, doing my graduate work, and making time for family.
 Teaching at NNU is what pushed me to pursue my masters degree.
 Not only has this degree help me teach classes today but it will greatly expand my teaching and professional bounds down the road.

-Before I get into what roads might be available in the future, let me tell you a little more about me as a person.
-I am happy to teach and to work, but the most important things to me are my relationship with God and my family.
 A few years ago, through the StrengthsFinder test, I found that belief was in my top five strengths, and as soon as I saw that word and read through the meaning, I completely agreed.
 I have to believe in something to be following it.
 I believe people need time to rest.
 That’s why I like to go biking, hiking, and fishing as often as I can.
 Clearing your head and slowing down helps me gain perspective.
 I believe family is important.
 The reason I work is to provide for and spend time with my family.
 I believe in a good education.
 After looking at other MFA programs, it was evident to see AAU’s program was head and shoulders above the rest.
 Now halfway through the program, I have experienced an amazing education, and I absolutely believe it is going to be incredibly impactful for my future.